Introduction: Intuitive Eating Weight Loss

 Your relationship with food will become more positive as you begin to let go of food as a coping mechanism and learn to find healthier ways to feed your feelings.
 Honoring your feelings without using food is the 7th Intuitive Eating principle.
 This will help you with tackling one of the biggest reasons people are regaining their weight.

 If you are truly embracing the Intuitive Eating principles then you are not in the pursuit of intentional weight loss.
 Intuitive Eating philosophy is not against weight loss, but the pursuit of weight loss.
-If a healthy relationship with food is not in place, it’s difficult to truly pursue healthy eating.
+If a healthy relationship with food is not in place, it is difficult to truly pursue healthy eating.
+Instead, focus on your day-to-day progress with Intuitive Eating such as: getting more satisfaction from your meals, staying more present in eating and in life, feeling a sense of connection, joy and well-being.
+The key will be shifting the focus to the practices that support health.
+17

 - Evidence‐based weight loss interventions: Individualized treatment options to maximize patient outcomes – Bray – 2021 – Diabetes, Obesity and Metabolism – Wiley Online Library